GovTechSG/developer.gov.sg/collections/_guidelines/procurement/open-innovation-platform.md

 3. National Innovation Challenge (NEW): Addresses nationwide challenges to allow Singapore to emerge stronger post-Covid.

-To date, there have been 171 challenges hosted on the OIP and have attracted 9900 solvers in our community and has facilitated 51 Proof of Concepts / Prototypes.
-Out of which, there were 15 government agencies have called 32 challenges on OIP that resulted in 10 proof of concepts.

-For more detail on OIP and current challenges, please refer to [https://www.openinnovation.sg/about](https://www.openinnovation.sg/about)
+For more detail on OIP and current challenges, please click [here.](https://www.openinnovation.sg/about)